Lexis Rex Home

 Random Quiz:

-Como se diz spring?
+Como se diz cream?

 Start learning Portuguese vocabulary